Adamfarrow1/Smart-water-heater-controller/README.md

 # Developing using a Windows computer (limited see MacOS section for full functionality):

-**important** : if you plan on developing with windows you need to comment out any of the imports and functions that use "@react-native-google-signin/google-signin" (login.js) or "@orbital-systems/react-native-esp-idf-provisioning" (BLEdemo.js, AddDevice.js, ScanScreen.js)
+**Important** : if you plan on developing with windows you need to comment out any of the imports and functions that use "@react-native-google-signin/google-signin" (login.js) or "@orbital-systems/react-native-esp-idf-provisioning" (BLEdemo.js, AddDevice.js, ScanScreen.js)

 **Prequisites**:
 - Node.js installed
-- Expo CLI installed globally: "npm install -g expo-cli"
+- Expo CLI installed globally: `npm install -g expo-cli`

 **VScode:**
-- run "npm install" inside the terminal to install node_modules
+- run `npm install` inside the terminal to install node_modules
-- run "npm start" or "npx expo start" to begin developement server
+- run `npm start` or `npx expo start` to begin developement server
 - Now use the "expo go" app to scan the QR code that is provided
 - You can now see the application on the phone